Clevedon: History

-The name derives from the Old English, cleve meaning "cleave" or "cleft" and don meaning "hill".
+The name derives from the Old English cleve meaning "cleave" or "cleft" and don meaning "hill".

-Wain's Hill is an univallate Iron Age hill fort situated approximately 1 mi south-west of Clevedon.
+Wain's Hill is an univallate Iron Age hill fort approximately 1 mi south-west of Clevedon.
 The hill fort is defined by a steep, natural slope from the south and north with two ramparts to the east.

 The 1086 Domesday Book mentions Clevedon as a holding of a tenant-in-chief by the name of Mathew of Mortaigne, with eight villagers and ten smallholders.
-The parish of Clevedon formed part of the Portbury Hundred.
+Later, the parish of Clevedon formed part of the Portbury Hundred.

 Two small rivers, the Land Yeo and Middle Yeo, supported at least two mills.
-The Tuck Mills lay in the fields south of Clevedon Court and were used for fulling cloth.
-Other mills near Wain's Hill probably date from the early 17th century.
+The Tuck Mills stood in the fields south of Clevedon Court and were used for fulling cloth; other mills near Wain's Hill probably date from the early 17th century.

 Victorian Clevedon changed from a farming village into a popular seaside town.
 The Victorian craze for sea bathing was met in the late 19th century by saltwater baths next to the pier (since demolished, though foundations remain), and bathing machines on the main beach.